Groundcover: Reproduction

 Like most foliage, groundcover reacts to both natural and anthropogenic disturbances.
 These responses can be classified as legacy or active responses.
 Legacy responses occur during long-term changes to an environment, such as the conversion of a forest to agricultural land and back into forest.
 Active responses occur with sudden disturbances to the environment, such as tornadoes and forest fires.

 Groundcover has also been known to influence the placement and growth of tree seedlings.
 All tree seedlings must first fall from their origin trees and then permeate the layer created by groundcover in order to reach the soil and germinate.
-The groundcover filters out a large amount seeds, but lets a smaller portion of seeds pass through and grow.
+The groundcover filters out a large amount of seeds, but lets a smaller portion of seeds pass through and grow.
 This filtration provides ample amount of space between the seeds for future growth.
 In some areas, the groundcover can become so dense that no seeds can permeate the surface, and the forest is instead converted to shrubbery.
 Groundcover also inhibits the amount of light which reaches the floor of an ecosystem.
-An experiment conducted with the rhododendron maximum canopy in the southern Appalachian region concluded that 4 to 8% of total sunlight makes it to the herbaceous layer, whereas only about 1 to 2% reaches the ground.
+An experiment conducted with the Rhododendron maximum canopy in the southern Appalachian region concluded that 4–8% of total sunlight makes it to the herbaceous layer, whereas only about 1–2% reaches the ground.